 Also known as buffalo herb, purple medic, and Lucerne, alfalfa has been cultivated for hundreds of years.
 Belonging to the family of legumes, this herb is packed with a variety of nutrients, including proteins, minerals, and vitamins.
 Native to Central and South Asia, alfalfa has a long history of traditional use.

 That being said, here is a discussion about the nutrient content of alfalfa sprouts.

-Nutrient Values of Alfalfa
+Nutrient Content of Alfalfa Sprouts